 What is the geographic scope of Voltron Capital's investments?

-The firm invests primarily in Nigeria, South Africa, Morocco, Uganda, Kenya, and Senegal, targeting key markets within Africa.
+The firm invests primarily in Nigeria, South Africa, Morocco, Uganda, Kenya, and Senegal, targeting startups that operate within these regions.

 What is the typical check size for investments?

-While specific check sizes are not disclosed, Voltron Capital focuses on pre-seed and seed stage investments, which typically range from $50,000 to $500,000.
+While specific check sizes are not disclosed, Voltron Capital focuses on early-stage investments, typically in the pre-seed and seed range.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.